Computer Doesn’t Recognize Headphones, headphones not showing up in playback devices? Here is how to fix the problem

 Updating to the latest audio drivers

-Some affected users report reinstall the audio driver with the latest version help them to resolve the issue as computer start recognize their headphones.
-If you have installed older audio driver version this may fail to recognize your headphones because Windows is not using the correct audio drivers or the drivers where corrupted after a bad installation.
-Lets try to update or reinstall the audio driver.
+Some affected users report reinstall the audio driver with the latest version help them to resolve the issue as computers start to recognize their headphones.
+If you have installed an older audio driver version this may fail to recognize your headphones because Windows is not using the correct audio drivers or the drivers where corrupted after a bad installation.
+Let’s try to update or reinstall the audio driver.

 If you manage to install a new driver version, reboot your computer and see if the issue is resolved at the next startup.

 If your headset is not visible inside the Sound, video and game controller menu, then See whether any of the entries in Device Manager have a yellow exclamation point in the icon.
 Most likely, they can be found by expanding the Unknown Devices drop-down menu.

 - If you find any device listed under Unknown devices, right-click on them and choose Update Driver.
 If the updating component doesn’t manage to find a driver, double-click on the entry and go to the Details tab.

 - Use the drop-down menu to select Device Instance Path, then copy the value and paste it in an online search.
 You should get an idea which driver you need to install.